Bilal Najdi

-Bilal Mahmoud Najdi (بِلَال مَحْمُود نَجْدِيّ; born 26 November 1993) is a Lebanese footballer who plays as a midfielder for club Tadamon Sour.
+Bilal Mahmoud Najdi (بلال محمود نجدي; born 26 November 1993) is a Lebanese footballer who plays as a midfielder for club Rissala Toura.

 Club career

 A youth product of Salam Sour, Najdi played for Tadamon Sour, before moving to Chabab Ghazieh in August 2015 on a one-season contract.

 In August 2016, Najdi joined Ansar from Chabab Ghazieh.
 He moved to Akhaa Ahli Aley on a one-season loan in August 2019.
 Najdi signed for Nejmeh ahead of the 2022–23 Lebanese Premier League.

 After two years at Nejmeh, Najdi returned to Tadamon Sour in July 2024.

 International career

 Najdi was called up to the Lebanon national under-20 team squad that participated in the 2013 Jeux de la Francophonie.
-He played for the senior team in two friendly games, against Oman and Kuwait.
+He played for the senior team in two friendly games in 2018, against Oman and Kuwait.